kaaengine/kaa/docs/reference/physics.rst

     match on collision_mask.
 Otherwise collisions will be ignored.
 Use mask and collision_mask as performance hints for the engine.

-    By default mask and hitbox_mask are null which means the engine will try to detect collisions between each pair of hitboxes on the scene.
+    By default mask and hitbox_mask are kaa.physics.COLLISION_BITMASK_ALL which meaning the engine will not apply any filtering when detecting collisions - hitbox with those values will collide with any other hitbox.

-    In the example below we give the engine the following hints:
+    An example below shows how to set mask and collision_mask values to apply the following logic:

     * player hitbox will collide only with enemy hitbox, enemy bullet hitbox and wall hitbox
     * player bullet hitbox will collide only with the enemy hitbox